dprakash2101/Client_SDKgeneration_using_openapigenerator/README.md

 openapi-generator-cli generate -i your-api-spec.yaml -g your-sdk-generator -o output-directory --package-name package
 ```

 Replace your-api-spec.yaml with the path to your OpenAPI Specification file, your-sdk- generator with the name of the generator you want to use (e.g., csharp, python, javascript,java), output-directory with the desired output directory for the generated SDK and package with your desired name for the package.
-If you don't add package name it will give open API-client.
+If you don't add package name it will name it as openapi-client.

 For example, to generate a Python SDK named PythonSDK, you might use: